-Date Торіс Brief description 7 May Week 1 An introduction to the theory and practice of Earth jurisprudence In our first class, we learn about Earth jurisprudence: an overarching framework for analysing current modalities of human governance, which can help us understand - and create responses to - the ecological crises we face today.
-14 May Week 2 Exploring the inner foundations of our own thinking and action We will explore our inner beliefs and values, and how they shape our relationships with the non- human world.
-We also explore frameworks for connecting our personal and professional life to collective societal goals and systems change.
-Participants may also wish to use this class to identify any specific projects you'd like to examine during the course.
-21 May Week 3 Systems change - theories and practice How do we create systems change?
-In this class we explore theories and examples of systems change and positive social change.
-We also engage with futures thinking and the power of exploring alternative scenarios.
-28 May Week 4 Indigenous Peoples' perspectives and the Relationist Ethos In this class, we learn about the Earth-centred philosophy, culture and governance systems of the First Nations Peoples of Australia.
-This will include and introduction to the Relationist Ethos and Indigenous First Laws.
-4 June Week 5 The science of interconnectedness What can western science tell us about the emergence and interconnectedness of life on Earth?
-In this class, we explore modern scientific understandings of our place in the universe and what this means for industrialised societies and our governance systems.
+Date Торіс Brief description 7 May Week 1 An introduction to the the theory and practice of Earth jurisprudence In our first class, we learn about Earth jurisprudence: an overarching framework for analysing current modalities of human governance, which can help us to understand - and create responses to - the multiple ecological crises we face today.
+14 May Week 2 Exploring the inner foundations of our own thinking and action In Week 2, we'll explore our inner beliefs and values, and how they shape our relationships with the non-human world.
+We will discuss frameworks for connecting our personal and professional life to collective societal goals and systems change.
+We'll then explore the theories and practice of 'deep ecology', which can help us deepen our connections and practice with nature.
+(Participants may also wish to use this class to identify any specific projects you'd like to examine during the course.)
+21 May Week 3 Systems change - theories and practice In Week 3, we'll explore theories and examples of systems change and positive social change.
+We will also engage with futures thinking and the power of exploring alternative scenarios.
+28 May Week 4 Indigenous Peoples' perspectives and the Relationist Ethos In Week 4, we learn about the Earth-centred philosophy, culture and governance systems of the First Nations Peoples of Australia.
+This will include an introduction to the Relationist Ethos and Indigenous First Laws.
+We will also discuss the concept of 'decolonisation' and what it can mean for human-nature connections.

+4 June Week 5 The science of interconnectedness In Week 5, we'll examine the history and modalities of western science, and discuss what science can tell us about the emergence and interconnectedness of life on Earth.
+We will explore modern scientific understandings of our place in the universe and what this means for industrialised societies and our governance systems.
 11 June Week 6 Earth-centred law In Week 6 we explore Earth-centred law.
-First, we analyse how contemporary western law works in Australia, then we discuss the emerging 'Earth laws' movement, which includes Rights of Nature, Legal Personhood for Nature and Ecocide.
-We also discuss how Earth laws connect with Indigenous First Laws.
-18 June Week 7 Earth-centred economics In this class, we examine the current globally dominant, human-centred, consumer capitalist economic system and explore alternative economic approaches including: Ecological Economics, Steady State Economics and Doughnut Economics.
-25 June Week 8 Politics and policy development In our final class, we critique international and national economic and environmental policy developments, and discuss how Earth-centred approaches are challenging human-centred policy frameworks globally.
+First, we'll briefly analyse how contemporary western law works in Australia, then we'll discuss the emerging 'Earth laws' movement, which includes Rights of Nature, Legal Personhood for Nature and Ecocide.
+We will also discuss how Earth laws connect with Indigenous First Laws.
+18 June Week 7 Earth-centred economics In Week 7 we examine the current globally dominant, human-centred, consumer capitalist economic system and explore alternative economic approaches including: Ecological Economics, Steady State Economics and Doughnut Economics.
+We'll also critically analyse the growing use of 'nature-based solutions' and 'nature based markets'.
+25 June Week 8 Politics and policy development In our final class, we will discuss international and national environmental policy developments, and discuss people are working to change our policy frameworks for environmental protection.
+We'll finish our course by reflecting on the personal practice frameworks we created in Week 2.